Question: Is the Pocket Radar Ball Coach Accurate?

 Enjoy the video and then we will wrap things up.

-The video is a few years old, so you will notice that the price of some of the guns have increased.
+You will notice that the price of some of the guns have increased.

 But not the Ball Coach!